nathantly/Project/Git-Github-VSCode/README.md

 Source: https://www.youtube.com/watch?v=DVRQoVRzMIY&ab_channel=TechWithTim

 What is Git / Github?
+-Git: a version control system, running on local machine.
+-Github: GUI hosted git
+Track all the changes.
+Historical backup all the "snapshots".
+Team based development.
+Flexible - Can work localy/remotely
+CLI vs web
+Trunk-based development: can create branches, which each can work independently and merge after finished/tested

--Repository /Local repository/ Remote repository -Commit
+-Repository /Local repository/ Remote repository
+Place to store the codes and changes of them.

+-Clone vs Pull
+git clone: create a copy of an existing repository git pull: update the local copy with the new commits from the remote repository.
+-Commit
 -Push
 -Master / branch
+-Merge / conflict
--Initalize a git repository: -> can use git command after, everything in this repository is tracked by git git init
+-Pull request(PR): Changes that need to approved and merge to the branch/master -Initalize a git repository: -> can use git command after, everything in this repository is tracked by git git init